 Dr Jessica Pitt

 Jessica Pitt is Lecturer in Music Education at the Royal College of Music with a particular interest in early childhood music education (0-5years).
 Her research focuses on early childhood music education in informal contexts; socio-cultural theoretical frameworks; thinking and understanding in relation to music; music and communication; parent-child interaction; and learner-centred music pedagogical approaches.
-Jessica is a trustee of MERYC-England (Music Educators and Researchers of Young Children); Associate Fellow of the Higher Education Academy; Honorary Research Fellow of the Applied Music Research Centre, University of Roehampton; and Course leader of the MA in Early Years Music at the Centre for Research in Early Childhood.
+Jessica is a trustee of MERYC-England (Music Educators and Researchers of Young Children).
+She is Course Leader of the MA in Early Years Music at the Centre for Research in Early Childhood, and Director of Magic Acorns, an early years arts development organisation.

 Pitt J & Welch G (forthcoming), Music in early education and care settings for communication and language support, in M Barrett & G Welch (eds.), The Oxford Handbook of Early Childhood Music Learning and Development, Oxford University Press.[LINK]